solitaire83/sha256-hasher/README.md

     ```

 ## Usage
-To use the SHA256 Hasher, run the following commands (in order):
+If you have installed all the necessary dependencies, run the following commands (in order):
 ```bash
 npm run build
 npm run start